 How to Manage Your Finances After a Divorce

 Divorce can be emotionally devastating, but it’s just as likely you’ll suffer some financial setbacks, too.
 The longer you’ve been married, the more assets and accounts you’ll need to divide.
 One way to go about this is to discuss your options with your financial advisor.
-If you don’t have one or you just want to prepare yourself for the tasks ahead, here’s a guide to managing and rebuilding your finances after a divorce in Atlanta, GA:
+If you don’t have one or you just want to prepare yourself for the tasks ahead, here’s a guide to managing and rebuilding your finances after a divorce:

 - Get rid of your joint accounts: During your separation, you should divide the joint accounts by agreement (often, a 50/50 division is preferable, but in some cases one spouse might get more).
 Once the money is divided, close all joint accounts.
 If you don’t, both of you are legally entitled to the full amount in a joint account, and either spouse can drain it.